ptek/tofu-kozo/README.md

  1. Get page fragments and return the html.
  2. Click page elements.
  3. Fill out forms
- 4. Have a universal error page that is returned when a given operation fails.
+ 4. Have a universal error page that is returned when a given operation fails. (in progress)